jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 | quickuser1 | ApplicationRealm | quick123+ | _leave blank for none_ |
 | quickuser2 | ApplicationRealm | quick+123 | _leave blank for none_ |

-Add the users using the following commands:
+To add the users, open a command prompt and type the following commands:

+        For Linux:
+            JBOSS_HOME/bin/add-user.sh -a -u quickuser -p quick-123
+            JBOSS_HOME/bin/add-user.sh -a -u quickuser1 -p quick123+
+            JBOSS_HOME/bin/add-user.sh -a -u quickuser2 -p quick+123

+        For Windows:
-        bin/add-user.sh -a -u quickuser -p quick-123 --silent bin/add-user.sh -a -u quickuser1 -p quick123+ --silent
+            JBOSS_HOME\bin\add-user.bat -a -u quickuser -p quick-123
+            JBOSS_HOME\bin\add-user.bat -a -u quickuser1 -p quick123+
-        bin/add-user.sh -a -u quickuser2 -p quick+123 --silent
+            JBOSS_HOME\bin\add-user.bat -a -u quickuser2 -p quick+123

 If you prefer, you can use the add-user utility interactively.
-For an example of how to use the add-user utility, see instructions in the root README file located here: [Add User](../README.md#addapplicationuser).
+For an example of how to use the add-user utility, see instructions in the root README file located here: [Add an Application User](../README.md#add-an-application-user).

 Back Up the JBoss EAP Server Configuration Files